LordDetson/batch-copy-to/README.md

 * Implement a progress bar.
 * Add text style to the message area. (in progress)
 * Add file size in the message area.
-* Add icons and tool tips to choose buttons.
 * Implement console tool